nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Earth Dragon

-- The Star Fights from here on out will vary according to Serge's Strength values.
+- The Fights from here on out will vary according to Serge's Strength values.
 So be aware of them as having a certain value will change the fight entirely.

 ### Overworld